robconery/blog/_posts/2015-08-22-postgresql-document-api-part-2-full-text-search-and-bulk-save.md

 $$ language plv8;
 ```

-Again, I'm using Javascript to do this (PLV8) and I'm pulling out a document based on ID.
+Again, I'm using JavaScript to do this (PLV8) and I'm pulling out a document based on ID.
 I'm then looping over the keys to see if there are any that I might want to store, if there are, I'm pushing to an array.

 If we have any hits in that array I'm concatenating the values and saving in the `search` field of the document using `to_tsvector`, which is a built-in Postgres function that takes loose text and turns it into indexable values.